REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Common water-parsnip Sium suave fragrant water-parsnip C

-Wild pea Vicia cracca bird vetch; tufted vetch; cow vetch CF
+Wild pea Vicia cracca bird vetch; tufted vetch; cow vetch CFM

 Wall pepper Sedum acre stonecrop